 The Freshman Course is an intensive course (4 days camp) for newly-enrolled students of SOKENDAI.
-This course has two objectives: (1) To acquire basic knowledge and skills required for all researchers; and, (2) To understand the SOKENDAI’s broad range of intellectual fields, and create a network beyond your research field.
-This course consists of four sections:Frontiers of knowledge, Student Seminar, Researchers and Society, and Communication Skills for Researchers (writing and presentation).
+This course has two objectives: (1) To acquire basic knowledge and skills required for all researchers; and, (2) To understand the SOKENDAI's broad range of intellectual fields, and create a network beyond your research field.
+This course consists of three sections:Exploring Diversity in Academia (EDA), Researchers and Society, and Communication Skills for Researchers (writing and presentation).

 In this section, students learn and discuss social responsibility of researchers through workshops and lectures.
 In particular, we cover important topics such as research integrity, historical changes in social roles and responsibilities of researchers, issues that could arise in communication between experts and non-experts.
 This section is consisted of three parts: Research Ethics, Social History of Research, and Science Communication.